This weekend I had an idea to make some little carrots from card.

 1. Cut some strips of raffia, and, grouping them together in the centre, tape them to the reverse side of one of your carrot shapes.

-… little Easter treat bags made from Kraft Paper a la this.
+… & decorate these little Easter treat bags made from Kraft Paper a la this.

 - Card Base: Chalk Square Recycled Card Base.
 From Paperchase